License GuideSOC 13-1032

 Read more

-You'll take a two-part exam.
-The national section covers core adjustment principles and applies everywhere.
-The state section tests your knowledge of local insurance laws and regulations.
+You'll face a two-part exam structure.
+The national component covers core insurance adjustment principles and applies across all states.
+Then you tackle the state-specific section, which tests your knowledge of local laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
-You schedule your exam through their platforms.
-Pass rates vary by state, but you typically need to score 70% or higher to pass each section.
-Some states require you to pass both parts; others let you take them separately.
+You typically need to pass each section separately, though exact score requirements vary by state.
+Plan for 2 to 4 hours of testing time total.

 Renewal